Skip to Main Content

 Suggestions and strategies to get the most out of your job search

-• Job Hunting Sources
+• Job search websites

 The Basics

-When you begin to look for a new job:
+When you begin looking for a job:

-• Create an email specifically for job searching: It should be a professional email and have part or all of your name i.e. johnqpublic@email.com.
+• Create an email account specifically for job searching: It should be a professional email and have part or all of your name i.e. JohnAdams@email.com.
 Make sure you keep track of your usernames and passwords for your email, and any site that requires a profile to submit a job application.

 Upcoming and Recent Graduates: